48 hours: Amazing Things to do in Saigon

 In the morning will be the best time to explore Saigon’s market system.
 Because the heat in the morning is still bearable you can walk around and don’t have to worry about sweating too much.
 Moreover, you can truly see the life of the people in the morning, it’s when the market work at highest capacity.

 These markets are fairly close to each other so it won’t take much time to drive around.
-One of the most famous market in Saigon is Ben Thanh Market, you can see more detail about it here.
+One of the most famous market in Saigon is Ben Thanh Market.
 There are also Cholon (or Binh Tay Market), An Dong Market, Dan Sinh market, and a lot more.
 While exploring the markets you can also experience traditional Vietnamese street food like pho, meat bun, Banh Xeo,…

 Afternoon: Time to explore the history of Saigon

 After getting lunch at the local market and rest a bit.
-You can continue your journey by visiting the historical landmarks.
+You can continue your journey by visiting the iconic landmarks in Saigon.
 You’ve only got 48 hours in Saigon so your stop at the landmarks may be shortened a bit.
 If you’re into history, than the best things to do in Saigon would be to visit its vast collection of museums.

 Ho Chi Minh City is full of historical landmarks, remnants, and museums.
 If you make your way to District 1, you can visit most of these landmarks on foot.
 Just make sure you visit and see as much of them as possible.
 Here’s a list of landmarks that you’d want to pay a visit: Notre Dame Cathedral, Reunification Palace (both of them are on Nguyen Du Street), War Remnants Museum on Vo Van Tan Street, the Museum of Ho Chi Minh City on Ly Tu Trong Street, the History Museum on Nguyen Binh Khiem Street, and the ornate Saigon Post Office on Cong Xa Paris.